 + What is a Code A1 and a Code A Motorcycle Licence?

-> CODE A1 Motorcycle/Scooter is a Licence that permits the Rider to operate a “Gear” Motorcycle or “auto” Scooter up to a max of 125cc only.
+CODE A1 Motorcycle/Scooter is a Licence that permits the Rider to operate a “Gear” Motorcycle or “auto” Scooter up to a max of 125cc only.
 The restriction here is whether the Rider passed his/her K53 Test using either a “gear” Motorcycle or an “auto” Scooter.
-If you passed your Code A1 Motorcycle Test, using a “gear” Motorcycle, 125cc or less, then you will be authorised to ride both a “Gear” Motorcycle and an “auto” Scooter, up to but not exceeding a 125cc.
-However, if you passed your A1 K53 Test using an “auto” Scooter, 125cc or less, then your Licence will be restricted to that Code of Auto Scooter only and your Riding Licence will be endorsed accordingly.

-> CODE A Motorcycle Licence is what most Folk refer to as a “Big Bike” Licence.
-The Code A Motorcycle Licence is an “open” Licence that permits the Rider to operate a “Gear” Motorcycle or “auto” Scooter, exceeding 125cc up to as big as what they can ride.
-The only basic limit being that the Holder of such Licence must be 18 years of age or older.
+CODE A Motorcycle Licence is what most Folk refer to as a “Big Bike” Licence.
+The Code A Motorcycle Licence is an “open” Licence that permits the Rider to operate a “Gear” Motorcycle or “auto” Scooter, exceeding 125cc up to as big as what they can competently ride.
+The applicant for this A Licence must be 18 years of age or older.

 + What are the chances of me being fined if caught with the wrong Code of Scooter/Motorcycle Licence?

-If you are not properly and legally licenced for the Code of Motorcycle or Scooter you were riding at the time of the accident, the Law will be applied and the Insurance Companies will not pay out any of the Claims made against them.
+If you are not properly and legally licensed for the Code of Motorcycle or Scooter you were riding at the time of the accident, the Law will be applied, you will be charged as being an "unlicensed Rider and the Insurance Companies will not pay out any of the Claims made against them.
+Read the "small writing".